You are here

 How do I ask the court for a Harassment Prevention Order?

 To get a Harassment Prevention Order, file a Complaint for Protection from Harassment in any District Court, Boston Municipal Court, Juvenile Court, or Superior Court that covers the area where you live.
-See the the Trial Court's website for the Complaint form, Affidavit form, and Instructions.
+See the Trial Court's website for the 4 application forms you need to fill out:

 If you and the defendant are both under 17, you must go to the Juvenile Court that covers the area where you live.